18 Apr Relationship Counselling: Losing the ‘Right Fight’

-I recently observed the loving couple opposite me begin speaking about what type of household chores each had done that week.
-Their conversation quickly picked up pace and with increasing strength and conviction they started to time travel, into other moments in their past, raking up beefs they had with each other, starting to slide down the slippery slope to a full out row.
+We recently observed the loving couple opposite me begin speaking about what type of household chores each had done that week.
+Their conversation quickly picked up the pace and with increasing strength and conviction they started to time travel, into other moments in their past, raking up beefs they had with each other, and starting to slide down the slippery slope to a full-out row.
 How commonly we start out trying to establish a fact, or awkwardly ask for some recognition, only to end up in a verbal war with no winners.
-This a lose-lose situation, the only reward being frustration, helplessness and despair that we can never be on the same wavelength, or reach an agreement on anything substantial.
+This a lose-lose situation, the only reward being frustration, helplessness, and despair that we can never be on the same wavelength, or reach an agreement on anything substantial.

 How to stay calm in a discussion with your partner

 How do we keep calm when we are concerned about something?
 Consider that people often shape thoughts with words.
 We don’t quite know what we are thinking until we put it in words.
 If we do this during the discussion, it is very easy to become diverted to other points, as emotions climb.
 Sometimes, when needing to discuss our concerns, we might not have even clarified them to ourselves.

 The solution to this is to take some time to journal what concerns we are noticing.
 Put it all down, and then leave it for a while until we are again quite calm.
 Read it again, and try to strip out all the emotion, and aim to narrow it down to one or two points that seem absolutely clear and a fair thing to broach with our partner.